EsratMaria/Speech_Emotion_Recognition_Model/README.md

 - train_test_split()

 ### Data Augmentation Techniques
-With this technique, I try to create new synthetic data samples by adding minor modifications on the initial training set.
+With this technique, I try to create new synthetic data samples by adding minor modifications to the initial training set.
 I apply **Noise Injection**  to make synthetic data in this repo.
 ```
 noise_amp = 0.035 * np.random.uniform() * np.amax(value)
 ```